The Knockout (TV series)

 The Knockout (狂飙) is a 2023 Chinese criminal drama directed by Xu Jizhou, starring Zhang Yi, Zhang Songwen, Li Yitong, Zhang Zhijian, and Wu Gang.
-As well as the criminal investigation and anti-crime crime drama specially invited by S Ni Dahong and Han Tongsheng.
 It tells the story of a police officer's fight against organized crime over a period of 20 years, showing the rise and fall of underworld figures and corrupt officials.
 It premiered in China via CCTV-8 and iQIYI starting January 14, 2023.
-The show takes place in the city of Jinghai, and chronicles the 21-year feud between incorruptible policeman An Xin and fishmonger-turned-mobster Gao Qiqiang 20 years ago.
+The show takes place in the fictional city of Jinghai, chronicling the 21-year feud between incorruptible policeman An Xin and fishmonger-turned-mobster Gao Qiqiang.

-Introduction

-In 2021, Jinghai City, Linjiang Province will carry out the normalization of the fight against gangsters and evil.

-"Investigate back 20 years" to dig out a series of local old cases.
-As a result, the past events between criminal policeman An Xin and the local underworld Gao Qiqiang in 2000 and 2006 were gradually revealed.